Kissel Motor Car Company: Kissel Kar, Kissel

 In 1907 the Kissel Motor Car Company, advertised as "Kissel Kar".
 Approximately 200 of the 35,000 automobiles the company produced are known to exist today along with at least one of the Kissel-built FWD Model B trucks.
 The Wisconsin Automotive Museum of Hartford has several of these remaining cars on display.
+And the Doughery Auto Museum of Longmont, Colorado has a 3 ton truck on display.

-The most famous car was one the company donated to Hollywood actress Anita King for her transcontinental trip in 1915 that marked the first-ever such trip by a female driving alone.
+The Kissel marque experienced some sporting success, with Harvey Herrick winning the 1910 Los Angeles to Phoenix "Cactus Derby" road race behind the wheel of a "KisselKar."
+The most famous Kissel was one the company donated to Hollywood actress Anita King for her transcontinental trip in 1915 that marked the first-ever such trip by a female driving alone.
 The most popular Kissel model was the 1919 thru 1927 Speedster, nicknamed the Gold Bug.
-The two passenger (sometimes four-passenger) Gold Bug was owned by famous personalities of the time such as actor Fatty Arbuckle and aviator Amelia Earhart.
+The two passenger (sometimes four-passenger) Gold Bug was owned by famous personalities of the time such as actor Roscoe Arbuckle and aviator Amelia Earhart.
 Beginning in 1927, Kissel also produced the sporty White Eagle Speedster.

+The complete model line from 1914 is as follows: